 How does personal finance coaching work?

 Coaches traditionally operate by having regularly scheduled sessions with their clients, either individually or in a group setting.
-This starts with an initial intake session where background is shared on both sides.
+This starts with an initial intake session where the background is shared on both sides.

 This session also creates the foundations for the relationship to be developed upon.
 The engagement model is ongoing over a period of months or years.
 The exact frequency of the sessions is unique to each coaching and client relationship.

-During these session coaches will work to help clients understand their own goals.
+During these sessions, coaches will work to help clients understand their own goals.
 They do this through conversation and action-oriented tools and exercises.
 This frequently includes homework that needs to be done between sessions.
 Follow-up discussions help create accountability for the client.